akkwok2099/capstone_grocery_market/README.md

 Errors are returned in their coressponding webpages:

-The error codes currently returned are:
+The error codes currently used are:

 * 400 – Bad Request
+* 401 - Unauthorized
+* 403 - Forbidden
 * 404 – Not Found
 * 405 - Method Not Allowed
-* 406 - Not Acceptable
 * 422 – Unprocessable
 * 500 – Something's Not Right

 ## Testing

-To run the tests, run
+To run the tests, run:
 ```
 dropdb grocery_market_test
 createdb grocery_market_test